digitalglos/yc-widget/README.md

 Please check the result carefully -including submitting the search- as many CMS editors 'lint' any code placed manually and remove 'invalid' or 'unsupported' markup; this can break the widget.

 If you need to have templates changed or created supply this code to your web developers.
-They may neead to tweak it slightly to fit your needs.
+They may need to tweak it slightly to fit your needs.

 - - -